 The Dead Sea, also not a sea and also in Israel, is the world’s lowest saltwater lake, at just over 400 metres below sea level.
 The last sea/not sea in Western Asia is the Caspian Sea.
 It is actually the world’s largest lake and forms part of the division between the European and Asian continents.
 You can see why people would think it’s a sea though.

-Mesmerising Lakes in Central Asia
+Mesmerising Lakes Around the World – Central Asia

 The landscapes of Central Asia are mind-blowing.
 They also have their fair share of lakes.
 This one, called Big Almaty Lake, is located in the Tyan Shan mountains in the Ili-Alatau National Park.
 It is the main drinking water supply for the closest city, Almaty.

-Next, we have Kyrgyzstan’s Issyk-Kul.
+Next on our tour of mesmerising lakes around the world, we have Kyrgyzstan’s Issyk-Kul.
 It’s the second biggest mountain lake in the world, with an area of several thousand kilometres.
 Issyk-Kul means ‘Warm Lake’ and was so named because it never freezes.
 Even though the area has subzero temperatures in winter.

 Now on to Khazhikent in Uzbekistan where we’ll find another massive inland body of water called Lake Charvak.
 It was created by building a dam on the Chirchiq River.